 Customer Success Organizations should:

-An organization that builds customer experience strategies that incorporate transparency, personalization (relevancy), streamlined procedures, an intuitive feedback loop, and continuous improvement processes are well positioned for today’s challenging world and ever-changing customer’s expectation.
+An organization that builds customer experience strategies that incorporate transparency, personalization (relevancy), streamlined procedures, intuitive feedback loop, and continuous improvement processes is well positioned for today’s challenging world and ever-changing customer expectations.

-To take your customer-centric organization to a new level, ensure that your team focuses on creating and delivering value, develops open lines of communication between management and its people – transparency is key.
-It builds and establishes trust, and identifies obstacles standing in the customer’s way and helping them overcome it.
+To take your customer-centric organization to a new level, ensure that your team focuses on creating and delivering value, develops open communication lines between management and its people – transparency is key.
+It builds and establishes trust, identifies obstacles standing in the customer’s way, and helps them overcome it.